 - Battery/electrical failures

-Make sure you have adequate breakdown cover for your car and consider adding a decent Car Emergency Kit With An Air Compressor and Jump Leads to your luggage.
+Make sure you have adequate breakdown cover for your car.
+Consider adding a decent Car Emergency Kit With An Air Compressor and Jump Leads to your luggage.
 This will provide you with jump leads in case of battery issues as well as many other safety items.
 The cheaper roadside emergency kits often don’t include the tire air pumps which can be crucial!

 Things To Consider…